Contested Territory of Dien Bien Phu

 Lam is associate professor of philosophy at Vassar College, and studies the nature of epistemic rationality, and linguistic meaning.
 His scholarly works have ranged from the philosophy of language to philosophy and cognitive science.
 Barry is currently a Humanities-Writ-Large Fellow at Duke University, where he is producing a new podcasts series called Hi-Phi Nation.
 Conceived as audio documentary in the vein of This American Life, The Ted Radio Hour, and Freakonomics Radio, its focus will be philosophical examination of ideas that arise from ordinary and remarkable stories of human life.
 With the series Lam hopes to advance the relationship between public and academic philosophy and between philosophy and narrative storytelling.

 Lentz is assistant professor of geography at the University of North Carolina at Chapel Hill.
-He considers himself a human geographer and qualitative social scientist interested broadly in southeast Asia’s politics, societies, and environments.
-His research brings classic themes of social inquiry such as nationalism, state formation, and agrarian political economy into dialog with concepts of boundaries, territory, and social difference (e.g., racial and ethnic formations).
-His book manuscript Bounded Revolutions: Dien Bien Phu and the Making of Northwest Vietnam (Yale University Press, forthcoming) excavates hidden histories of a world-historic site.
+His scholarship emerges from the intersection between agrarian studies and Southeast Asian studies.
+Drawing on archival and ethnographic methods, Lentz’s research explores enduring geographic themes of territory and territoriality, statemaking, development, and society-environment relations.
+His book Contested Territory: Dien Bien Phu and the Making of Northwest Vietnam (Yale University Press, forthcoming) excavates hidden histories of a world-historic site.
 By situating Dien Bien Phu in a borderlands region, Contested Territory explores the processes through which its peoples and places were made Vietnamese, sometimes against their will.
-His next project brings postcolonial Vietnamese and Indonesian history into comparative historical perspective by examining divergent Cold War trajectories and convergent experiences with mass violence.
-Another project draws on research conducted in Sumba, Indonesia in 1997 and 2000 to restudy social adaptation to the El Nino Southern Oscillation and its environmental outcomes.
+His next project next connects decolonization in mid-20th century Vietnam to Indonesia by comparing their divergent economic trajectories with convergent political violence in 1965.
 By engaging students on these themes and a range of topics—from revolutionary struggle in Vietnam to social change in North Carolina, from producing Indonesian coffee to drinking it at the Daily Grind—his teaching aims to make the foreign familiar and the familiar strange again.
 His publications have appeared in the Journal of Peasant Studies, Geopolitics, Political Geography, Modern Asian Studies, and Journal of Vietnamese Studies.

 Kevin M. Levin